 One of the most popular essential oils in history and still to this day is Lavender.
 This versatile oil is extremely useful for a lot of our beauty needs.

-Below you’ll find ways to use Lavender for beauty and recipes to get you started.
+Below you’ll find ways to use Lavender for beauty with recipes to get you started.

 Lavender Makeup Setting Spray

-Lavender essential oil is used in this makeup setting spray to combat dry skin and works alongside the other ingredients to ensure the hard work we put into our makeup isn't ruined before the day’s end.
-Just apply all your makeup as usual and then spitz lightly 2-3 times over your face and let it dry.
+Lavender Essential Oil is used in this makeup setting spray to combat dry skin and works alongside the other ingredients to ensure the hard work we put into our makeup isn't ruined before the day’s end.
+Just apply all your makeup as usual and then spritz lightly 2-3 times over your face and let it dry.

-Directions: Combine all the ingredients into a 1oz glass spray bottle.
+Combine all the ingredients into a 1 oz glass spray bottle.
 Shake well to combine.
 Store this spray in a cool, dark place.

 Lavender Cuticle Oil

 We use our hands nonstop and they sure take a beating and our cuticles let us know it!
-Using this lavender cuticle oil can moisturize the cry and cracked skin surrounding our nails.
-Use this oil daily on your cuticles after washing and drying hands thoroughly.
+Using this DIY Lavender Cuticle Oil can moisturize the dry and cracked skin surrounding our nails.
+Apply this oil daily on your cuticles after washing and drying your hands thoroughly.

-Directions: Combine noth ingredients into a 1oz bottle with a dropper top.
+Combine both ingredients into a 1oz bottle with a dropper top.
 Shake well to combine.
 Store in a cool, dark area.